Shopify/polaris/src/components/Link/README.md

 #### Submitting data

 Merchants generally expect links to navigate, and not to submit data or take action.
-If you need a component that doesn’t have a URL associated with it, then use a button component instead.
+If you need a component that doesn’t have a URL associated with it, then use the [button component](/components/actions/button) instead.

 ### Labeling